Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 C. Improper Balance of Nutrients

-If you suffer from lower abdominal pain when running, this may be more pertinent to you.
+If you suffer from runners stomach pain, this may be more pertinent to you.

 Normally, we want to consume adequate fiber and healthy fats for our health and well-being.
 However, before exercise, they aren’t the best choice.

-Similarly, fat takes a long time for our bodies to break down and may lead to feelings of sluggishness and discomfort during exercise.
-It’s probably best to eat these foods hours before exercise or save them for after to avoid stomach issues.
+• Fat takes a long time for our bodies to break down and may lead to feelings of sluggishness and discomfort during exercise.
+Eat high-fat foods, like avocado, nuts, seeds, full-fat dairy, hours before exercise or save them for after running to avoid runners stomach symptoms.

 Maple water is another great option that’s not too hyper-osmolar, easy on the stomach and can be hydrating!